redis-learn/keybase-vss-indexer/README.md

-# Keybase Services
+# Keybase VSS Indexer

-Services to operate the Redis Knowledge Base
+VSS indexer to operate the Redis Knowledge Base

-## VSS
+## Instructions

-Browse to the `/vss` folder and use the Dockerfile to create the image:
+Use the Dockerfile to create the image:

 ```
 docker build -t keybase-vss:v1 .